hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

--   For hotlink, open in new tab links (not found a good solution yet) except using a HTML tag
+-   For hotlink to be opened in a new tab in the reader's browser, we are still looking for a solution for the CMS editor)